Joseph Ceesay: Club career

+On 23 March 2024, it was decided that Ceesay would join IFK Norrköping on loan until the summer transfer window.
+He returned to Malmö FF after declining a loan extension, despite interest from both clubs for him to remain.

+On 24 July 2024, Serie B newcomers Cesena announced that Ceesay had joined on loan with an option to buy.

+On 16 July 2025, Ceesay joined recently Serie B demoted club Empoli permanently.

 International career

 Born in Sweden, Ceesay is of Gambian descent.
 On 5 October 2020, he was called up to the Sweden U21 national team training camp in Olympia, Helsingborg.
 He did not appear in scheduled UEFA Euro U-21 qualifying games against Luxembourg and Armenia.

+Ceesay made his debut for the Gambia national team on 4 September 2024 in an Africa Cup of Nations qualifier against Comoros at the Ben M'Hamed El Abdi Stadium, Morocco.
+He played the full game as it ended in a 1–1 draw.

 Personal life

-His younger brother Jesper Ceesay plays for AIK.
+His younger brother Jesper Ceesay plays for IFK Norrköping.